Skip to Content

 No, DEED is not passively managed.
 It is actively managed.
 A passively managed fund typically tries to track or follow a market index.
 In an actively managed fund, the fund manager makes decisions about how funds are invested.

-ETFs similar to DEED include MBB, AGZ, and SPMB.
+ETFs similar to DEED include MBB, SPMB, and VMBS.

-ETFs correlated to DEED include SPTI, IBTH, and IEI.
+ETFs correlated to DEED include IBDY, UNIY, and PYLD.

 Disclaimers